BenjaminChissico/masterclass-prep/readme.md

 - when there, type `.venv\Scripts\activate` and press enter
 - type `jupyter lab` and the jupyterlab should open in the browser.

+## Git
+IF you don't have GIT on your UAP, then ask your local **Requester** to install "Git for windows" on your UAP.
+If you or your requester have any struggles, you can contact me (Benjamin Chissico) directly, and I will try to help you!

 <h2 align=middle>Happy Hacking </h2>